 - Grant requests can be made up to a maximum of $10,000

-- The award may not be used for page charges, international travel, tuition for special institutes or off-campus programs, or the purchase of equipment costing more than $1000.
+- The award may not be used for page charges, international travel, tuition for special institutes or off-campus programs.

 You should receive an e-mail confirming receipt of your application within two business days, if you do not receive this confirmation please contact our office.